 My wife Iona and I are proud to be raising our daughter Karissa in this beautiful city.
-As a resident of Ward 2 for the past 6 years, we feel our city is vibrant, culturally diverse, and economically thriving, with shared prosperity in arts, culture, community centres, library, and green space.
+As a resident of Ward 2 for over a decade, we feel our city is vibrant, culturally diverse, and economically thriving, with shared prosperity in arts, culture, community centres, library, and green space.
 We together look forward to a vision towards better sustainable living.

 Calgary is a vibrant city, with a diverse population, constituting people from different walks of life.
 I love meeting different individuals and getting to understand what they need as a support system, to succeed in this great city of ours.